zkjargon/zkjargon.github.io/definitions/schwartz_zippel.md

 since case 2 is extremely unlikely we can assert with high probability that the two polynomials were identical.

 **Formalities - only for those who want them**: the lemma itself does not compare polynomials but instead is interested in the probability that a polynomial evaluates to 0.
 Notice that a non-zero polynomial of degree $d$ has at most $d$ roots (if it had more roots, it would be of higher degree!).
-Therefore let $p$ be a non-zero polynomial of degree $d$, $S$ be the evaluation domain of $p$, and $r$ an element of $S$ chosen uniformely at random, we can write:
+Therefore let $p$ be a non-zero polynomial of degree $d$, $S$ be the evaluation domain of $p$, and $r$ an element of $S$ chosen uniformly at random, we can write:

 $$
 \text{Pr}\left[p(r) = 0 \right] \leq \frac{d}{|S|}